JZDesign/JacobZivanDesign/JZD_Publish/Content/drafts/mocking_and_stubbing.md

 <br/>
 <br/>

-These mocks will allow us to verify that `Controller.loadDataForUser` modifies the data variable and that the logger gets called.
+These mocks will allow us to verify that `Controller.loadDataForUser` modifies the data variable, **and** that the logger gets called _(which is near impossible to do without a mock)_.
 We do this like so:

 <br/>
 <br/>